chrisdiphoorn/OutlookSignature/README.md

 	WhenChanged = WhenChanged
 	      notes = info

-NOTES FIELD Settings and Examples
+NOTES Field Settings and Examples.

 	+signature(xxxx) [ OPTIONS ] 		= will only change OPTIONS if the signature xxxx is the same name as the current processing signature
 	+signature(xxxx) +title(xxxxx)  	= will only change the title to xxxx if the signature xxxx is the same name as the current processing signature